 The Center of Research in Obesity and Cardiovascular Diseases (COCVD) at the University of Kentucky offers pilot project grants through the Centers of Biomedical Research Excellence (COBRE).
-These pilot grants are intended to assist investigators to generate sufficient data in the research area of the relationship between obesity and cardiovascular disease, type 2 diabetes, cancer or neurodegenerative diseases, to be competitive for extramural funding.
-Junior faculty members are especially encouraged to apply.
+These pilot grants are intended to assist investigators to generate sufficient data to be competitive for extramural funding in the research area of the relationship between obesity and either cardiovascular disease or COVID-19 or type 2 diabetes or cancer or neurodegenerative diseases.
 Please refer to the description of the overall COCVD program on the home page.

 Pilot grants will be awarded for up to $50,000 for one year, direct costs only and must be spent by July 31 of the following year.